oscar-franzen/oclust/README.md

    $ ./oclust_pipeline.pl -x <method> -f <input file> -o <output directory> -p <number of CPUs>

    General settings:
-   -x PW or MSA               Can be PW for pairwise alignments (based on Ngila)
+   -x PW or MSA               Can be PW for pairwise alignments (based on Needleman-Wunsch)
                                or MSA for multiple sequence alignment (based on Infernal).
 [MSA]
    -a complete, average or    The desired clustering algorithm. [complete]